Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 Comparing costs is a good way to start your search for the right car insurance, but price and discounts aren’t the only factor.
 Understand what you’re covered for with each policy and what level of car insurance coverage you need.
-Research each provider to make sure you’re happy not just with your bills but also customer support, claims process, account management and more.
+Research each provider to make sure you’re happy not just with your bills but also with customer support, claims process, account management and more.

 Compare your options online to make your search easy.